 A Wooden Cave

-The vulture flock hordes around the pair eagles and smothers their shivering bodies in heated feathers and wings.
+The vulture flock hordes tightly around the pair eagles and smothers their shivering bodies in heated feathers and wings.
 When the last two survivors of the Red Hawk Flock’s massacre finally begin to warm, they are allowed to see the light of day.

 ‘Welcome to our sanctuary, highest pair eagles.
 We’re honored to have you among us.’

 ‘Up, up!
 There’s no need for such formality, those days are past us now.
 My hunters should be returning soon with the means to have a Rite of Renewal.
 Please, join us pair eagles.
 You must both be very hungry.’

-Following the meal, the pair eagles perch at the mouth of the wooden cave with The Vultress.
-Inside, High Choridae is keeping the greater vulture flock entertained with stories from his days as a seabird, detailing past dealings with giants who made raised roadways out of wood and small mountain lions that would take refuge under these platforms.
-It’s been decided that Choridae will flock with the vultures until his wounds properly heal and he can fend for himself; whether that time comes in the spring, the summer, the autumn, or a cycle in the distant future matters not.
-They did not see it firstwing, but the vultures are all aware of the bravery the mighty gull displayed when the red hawks came flapping.
+Following the meal, the eagles perch at the mouth of the wooden cave with The Vultress.
+Inside, High Choridae entertains the greater vulture flock with stories from his days as a seabird, detailing past dealings with giants who made raised roadways out of wood along the beaches and small mountain lions who would take refuge under these platforms.
+It was decided that Choridae would flock with the vultures until his wounds properly heal and he can fend for himself; whether that time comes in the spring, the summer, the autumn, or a cycle in the distant future matters not.
+They did not see it firstwing, but the vultures are all aware of the bravery the mighty seagull displayed when the Red Hawk Flock came flapping.
 He’s a welcome addition to their flock, as would be the high pair eagles, the expert scavengers they are; would be, that is, if staying was a real option.

 ‘That’s… quite unfortunate,’ sends The Vultress.